Replicator#

 Note

-Replicator hardware appliances that are upgraded to v20.0.2+ can be used as either standalone (default) or headless instances.
+Replicator hardware appliances that are upgraded to v20.0.2 can be used as either standalone (default) or headless instances.
 See these instructions for more details.

 Additional Replicator instances must be supported by the current license key.
 Contact Plixer Technical Support for further details.

-Registering a headless instance#
+Registering a headless Replicator instance#

 View instructions